Fraud management framework: Payment cards

 Multiple factors should be considered when evaluating the profitability of any strategy.
 For example, declining low-dollar transaction with a 50% hit rate for fraud might not be a profitable strategy, as operations costs could be higher than the fraud dollars saved.

-- Bad Rate/Hit Rate: This measures how many fraudsters are captured out of the total population targeted.
+1. Bad rate/hit rate: This measures how many fraudsters are captured out of the total population targeted.
 This helps identify the false FPR.
 The higher the hit rate, the lower the FPR and impact on customers will be.

-- Operation Costs: Operations spending should different mediums and channels
+2. Operation costs: Operations spending should include the amount spent treating each case through different mediums and channels.

-- Revenue Loss: Preventing fraud losses also occasionally impacts customers falsely classified as fraudsters, resulting in revenue loss.
-The actual future sales loss cannot be quantified through the actions taken
+3. Revenue loss: Preventing fraud losses also occasionally impacts customers falsely classified as fraudsters, resulting in revenue loss.
+The actual future sales loss cannot be quantified through the actions taken.

-- Customer Experience: The dollar value of customer experience cannot be calculated, but one study showed that falsely classifying certain customer transaction as fraudulent increases customer attrition.
+4. Customer experience: The dollar value of customer experience cannot be calculated, but one study showed that falsely classifying certain customer transaction as fraudulent increases customer attrition.

 Combining these metrics helps evaluating strategy performance and balance the factors needed to develop a long-term portfolio strategy.